v-b-a/v-b-a/README.md

 I'm Java developer, currently working at AlfaDigital.
 You can contact me by email: <a href="mailto:valiakhmedov.ba@gmail.com">valiakhmedov.ba@gmail.com</a> or telegram: <a href="https://t.me/bari_av">@bari_av</a>

 I have 3 years of experience as a systems analyst in IT teams.
-In this position, i designed the architecture and integration of IT systems, wrote requirements for the development.
+In this position, I designed the architecture and integration of IT systems, wrote requirements for the development.

-Now I am workinking Java/Kotlinin fintech.
+Now I am workinking Java/Kotlin developer

 ## My tech stack
 ![](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)